A FAST SEO E-COMMERCE WEBSITE STRATEGY USING AFTERPAY

 Our customer has more than one product.
 A deep linking strategy would require finding unique links for each product if we wished it to be effective on multiple products.

-Out of the 53 domains connected thus far, only the Australian links were built by us and the rest of mostly spam.
+Not much of eCommerce site is fresh.
+Out of the 53 domains connected thus far, only the Australian links were built by us and the rest are mostly spam.
+The spam doesn’t have much if any SEO juice.

 We’re out gunned